Successful ABM Campaigns: Tips and Creative Examples

 How to set up a successful ABM campaign (with tips from experts)

-ABM is best suited for B2B companies looking to convert high-value customers.
+Account-based marketing campaigns are best suited for B2B companies looking to convert high-value customers.
 While it's not just for enterprise companies, it is highly effective for larger brands with a solid presence.

 Use a research-driven lead generation process

-Create a profile of your top customers—those with the longest lifetime value and shortest time to close.
+Create a profile of your top customers—those with the longest lifetime value and the shortest time to close.

 Use that to inform your ideal customer profile, then research to create a target account list.